aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/csv-to-json/_index.md

 The following example demonstrates how to convert CSV to JSON in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert CSV into JSON.
+Follow the easy steps to convert CSV to JSON.
 Upload your CSV file, then simply save it as JSON file.
 For both CSV reading and JSON writing you can use fully qualified filenames.
 The output JSON content and formatting will be identical to the original CSV document.

 {{% /blocks/products/pf/agp/text %}}